primex-finance/ETHWarsaw_2022/README.md

 `Element.isClosable` can be changed at any time.
 You should update info about elements.

 # Rules
-- You are not allowed to change the code with a comment `// DO NOT EDIT`:
+- You are not allowed to change the code with a comment `// DON'T CHANGE`:
   - sizeLimit;
   - constructor();
   - _shakeElements();